Leaderboard

 2 points

-30. Tbh people only started worrying about every move Billie made and every sad thing he wrote after rehab .
+Tbh people only started worrying about every move Billie made and every sad thing he wrote after rehab .
 Like he always wrote about deep dark stuff but people just accepted that as part of expressing himself, never really saw a lot of worrying going on until we were given actual real life reason to.
-Not saying no one was concerned by any of his lyrics but it was kind of a different perspective before then, it's really only once you can see the parallels to real life events that it becomes more scary with hindsight.
+Not saying no one was concerned by any of his lyrics but it was kind of a different perspective before then, it's really only once you can see the parallels to real life events that it becomes more scary with hindsight.2 points

 1 point